ADITYAVOFFICIAL/artintcomp/README.md

 # CS art integration project by aditya verma
- python code file named as csartint.py
+# The python code file is named as csartint.py